Frequently Asked Questions About Our Process

 What are the qualifications?

 Your income needs to be over $1,000 per month.
-You must have a job or a steady source of income from retirement, benefits, etc..
-Some lenders prefer you to be employed.
+You must have a job or a steady source of income from retirement, benefits, etc. Some lenders prefer you to be employed.
 You must be at least 18 years old and a U.S. citizen.
-If you a member of the military on certain lenders can approve you so chances getting approved are much lower.
+If you a member of the military far fewer lenders can approve you and all lenders must comply with the Military Lending Act, so chances of getting approved are much lower.
 Each lender will have additional or more specific requirements, but these are the bare minimum.

-Filling out the application should take only 2-5 minutes and processing should not take longer than another 3 minutes after that.
+Filling out the form online should take only 2-5 minutes and processing should not take longer than another 3 minutes after that.